britram/rains-prototype/draft-trammell-rains-protocol.md

 ## Capabilities {#cbor-capabilities}

-When a RAINS server or client sends the first message in a stream to a peer, it MAY expose optional capabilities to its peer using the capabilities (1) key.
+When a RAINS server or client sends the first message in a stream to a peer, it MUST expose its configured capabilities to its peer using the capabilities (1) key.
 This key contains either:

 - an array of uniform resource names specifying capabilities supported by the